MobileFirstLLC/shortcuts-for-chrome/.github/README.md

 Shortcuts for Chrome is multilingual!

 Ideally, the menu should list the available shortcuts in the user's native language.
-Certain languages are translations using automated APIs and may not be correct to native language speakers.
+Certain languages are translated with automated APIs, and may not be correct to native speakers.
-If you would like to help improve the translation quality, participate at [PO Editor][i18n] (no programming experience required).
+If you would like to help improve the translation quality in your native language, participate at [PO Editor][i18n] — no programming experience required.

     ┌────────────────────────────────────────────────────────────────────────┐
     │                          SUPPORTED  LANGUAGES                          │